What is a custom score?

 You can revert to the original score by clicking Revert to Original in the score details.

-Check the status of an override request
+View an override request

 Navigate to the Scores page using the account menu to view the status of your score override requests.

-Approving an override request
+Approve an override request

 When a score override request is submitted, Approvers will receive a notification in Tethr.
 Click the notification or navigate to the Scores page using the account menu.